 When considering a holistic approach, here are some important ideas to keep in mind:

-You may manage symptoms but the main focus for getting well is addressing the cause.
+You may manage symptoms but the main focus for getting well is using targeted self-care that addresses the cause.
 This involves detective work and is often not obvious.

 For example, your heart disease may be a result of a poor diet, smoking and lack of exercise.
 Correcting those lifestyle habits will be valuable for your heart and physical health as a whole.
 But a deeper underlying cause may be bitterness toward someone who hurt you.
 The underlying stress and toxic drip of unforgiveness may be damaging your blood vessels.
-Maybe your heart was broken in the past and that incident is still affecting you subconsciously.
+Maybe your heart was broken in the past and that incident still affects you on a subconscious level.

-Nurture yourself as a whole person.
+While you may be using self-care practices that focus on a specific issue, it is also important to nurture yourself as a whole person.
 Don't only focus on the vulnerable, 'dis-eased' part.
-The understanding is that something within the whole is stressing the part, as in the example above.
+The understanding is that something within the mind, body, spirit whole is stressing the part, as in the example above.
 When the whole is restored, there is a possibility that the part will recover.

 If time is on your side, explore options to naturally help and heal yourself mentally and physically before choosing more invasive, unnatural parts focused options such as pharmaceuticals and surgery.
 Then there is a possibility that the part will recover when the whole is restored.